THE VALUES OF A “PHARAOH’S DAUGHTER”

-With courage, the pharaoh’s daughter seized the moment presented to her.
+With courage, Pharaoh’s Daughter seized the moment presented to her.
 She lived in a time of great cruelty toward children.
 In that historic moment, she acted with courage.
-She made a decision to act and pulled him out of certain death.
-She pulled him out of being drowned by the circumstances of his time, and he went on to become one of the greatest leaders of all time.
+She made a decision to act and pulled a child from death to destiny.
+He went on to become one of the greatest leaders of all time.
 Moses comes from the Hebrew word Mashah that means “to pull out” or to “rescue”.
 In courage, she rescued him, and we strive to show that same courage in our times.

-She lived her life in extreme privilege, attended by maids.
-She had to have enormous conviction because she risked every thing that day.
+Pharaoh’s Daughter lived her life in extreme privilege.
+She must have had enormous conviction because she risked every thing that day to save the child.
 She risked her life of privilege.
 She risked safety, comfort and wealth.
 She was convicted that the plight of children was wrong.
 She was convicted to make a difference.
 Pharaoh’s Daughter knew that she was called to save a life.
 And by doing so, she changed the future of the world.
 We hope to live our lives with that same conviction.

-God had a divine plan, then and now.
-God has chosen you, just as he chose Pharaoh’s daughter.
+God had a divine plan then to use a woman of courage to save history.
+And He has one now.
 You are his royal princess.
 You are called for this time in history, entrusted with the destiny of a child.

 You have courage, conviction and character.